wesleyfongchong/website-content/post/web-platform-api/requestanimationframe/index.md

 ![Too frequent timeline](timeline-too-frequent.png)

-Notice how in each frame we call 4 animation steps, before any rendering happens, an this will make the animation feel very choppy.
+Notice how in each frame we call 4 animation steps, before any rendering happens, and this will make the animation feel very choppy.

 What if setTimeout cannot run on time due to other code blocking the event loop?
 We end up with a missed frame: